The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: The homological dual of .

-Claim \eqref{22i} for $A_q$ follows from the fact that the d-grading on $\bbP_{F,0} \bbP_{\bbF(\bfc,\ut)}^q \bbF(F,F)$ is just given by the $\Delta$-grading in the quasi-hereditary structure.
-The same claim for $M_q$ follows from the fact that $\bfc$ and $\mathbf{t}$ are concentrated in positive $d$-degrees (as the base step in an induction) and the fact that $\mathbf{t}$ is concentrated in positive $j$-degrees, to ensure in the inductive step that only $\bfc$ and $\mathbf{t}$ are used in the iterative construction of $M_q$.
+Claim \eqref{22i} for $A_q$ follows from the fact that the $d$-grading on $\bbP_{F,0} \bbP_{\bbF(\bfc,\ut)}^q \bbF(F,F)$ is just given by the $\Delta$-grading in the quasi-hereditary structure.
+As $\bft$ is concentrated in $d$-degrees $0$ and $1$, $\bfc$ is also non-negatively $d$-graded, a projective $\bfc$-$\bfc$-bimodule resolution $\tilde{\bft}$ will also be concentrated in non-negative $d$-degrees.
+Then Claim \eqref{22i} for $M_q$ follows from this fact that $\bfc$ and $\tilde \bft$ are concentrated in positive $d$-degrees (as the base step in an induction) and the fact that $\bft$ is concentrated in positive $j$-degrees, to ensure in the inductive step that only $\bfc$ and $\bft$ are used in the iterative construction of $M_q$.